tegmolla/Ecosytem-Service-Prediction-Over-Time/README.md

-# Ecosytem-Service-Prediction-Over-Time
+# Impacts of Fragmentation on Ecosytem Services Over Time
-Modelling the impact of ecosystem fragmentation on ecosystem services mapping
+Modelling the impact of ecosystem fragmentation on ecosystem services delivery